-How do we “feel” the back?
-I’ll keep the answer basic which is the goal of this article.
-At full draw prior to anchor, just drop both shoulders.
-Make sure they are naturally down, and then just take your release side elbow and try to take it backwards and around.
-This movement of the elbow will force you to "feel” it.
-When it's in place and compressed its “anchored" and you're ready for the traditional anchor of your release to your face.
-It’s the muscle that slides your shoulder blade towards your spine.
-It's big and it wants to do the work, so let it!
-If you can't feel it, your draw length may be to short or too long, or your shoulders are still too high.
+How can you "feel" your back?
+At full draw, prior to anchor, drop both shoulders.
+Make sure they are naturally down, and then take your release side elbow and try to take it backwards and around.
+The movement of the elbow will force you to "feel" your back.
+When it's in place and compressed, it's "anchored" and you're ready for the traditional anchor of your release to your face.
+This is the muscles that slides your shoulder blade towards your spine.
+It's big and it wants to work, so let it!
+If you can't feel it, your draw length may be too short or too long, or your shoulders are still too high.
 Practice it in front of a target and see how it feels.